andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/distinguishing-between-multiple-uiactionsheets-with-swift.md

 ### Summary

 I've done it before, but by using Swift enumerations again in a new context, I was able to provide better clarity to the intention of my code when I had multiple UIActionSheet instances that I needed to handle in a single view controller.
-In addition to this clarity, I also encapsulated a single source of truth for identifying my UIActionSheet instances, rather than placing &#8220;magic integers&#8221; throughout my code.
+In addition to this clarity, I also encapsulated a single source of truth for identifying my UIActionSheet instances, rather than placing "magic integers&#8221; throughout my code.
 Have a look at (and play with) [the example I've put up on GitHub][1] for further study and improvement!

 <div class="related-posts">
   You might also enjoy</p>